Ericsson/codechecker/docs/analyzer/checker_and_analyzer_configuration.md

-# Configure Clang Static Analyzer and checkers
+# Configuring Clang Static Analyzer and checkers

 ## Analyzer Configuration <a name="analyzer-configuration"></a>